casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 ## Conclusion

-In this article, you learned both the theoretical and practical approach to make a regression model that includes the upper and lower bounds to form prediction intervals.
+In this article, you learned both the theoretical and practical approaches to making a regression model that includes the upper and lower bounds to form prediction intervals.
 Additionally, this will now be in your toolbox when you need to perform regression tasks in the future on other datasets.

 ## References

 1. IBM has some short explanations on quantile regression: [IBM - Regression Quantile](https://www.ibm.com/docs/en/spss-statistics/27.0.0?topic=regression-quantile)
-2. Ethen8181, a github user, has a nice Jupyter Notebook with small explanations of the math and the equivalent implementation: [Ethan8181 - Quantile Regression](http://ethen8181.github.io/machine-learning/ab_tests/quantile_regression/quantile_regression.html)
+2. Ethen8181, a GitHub user, has a nice Jupyter Notebook with small explanations of the math and the equivalent implementation: [Ethan8181 - Quantile Regression](http://ethen8181.github.io/machine-learning/ab_tests/quantile_regression/quantile_regression.html)
 3. Ceshine Lee gives great explanations on quantile regression including code in Tensorflow and Pytorch: [Ceshine Lee - Quantile Regression Part 2](https://medium.com/the-artificial-impostor/quantile-regression-part-2-6fdbc26b2629)
 4. Wikiwand has a great introduction explanation to quantile regression: [Wikiwand - Quantile Regression](https://www.wikiwand.com/en/Quantile_regression)